bbauska/W3Cx-3of5/README.md

 <h3>1.2.4 The HTML5 Logo</h3>

 Here is the HTML5 logo!
-It has been [unveiled on 18 January 2011,](https://www.w3.org/blog/2011/01/an-html5-logo/) so way before HTML5 became a Web standard.
+It has been <a href="https://www.w3.org/blog/2011/01/an-html5-logo/">unveiled on 18 January 2011</a>, so way before HTML5 became a Web standard.
 This logo represents HTML5, the cornerstone for modern Web applications.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------ 30. html5 logo (xx) --------------------------------------->